sunfishcode/wasm-reference-manual/WebAssembly.md

 ##### Accessed Bytes

-The *accessed bytes* consist of a contiguous sequence of [bytes] starting at the [effective address], with a length implied by the accessing instruction.
+The *accessed bytes* consist of a contiguous sequence of [bytes] starting at the [effective address], with a size implied by the accessing instruction.

 **Trap:** Out Of Bounds, if any of the accessed bytes are beyond the end of the accessed linear memory.
 This trap is triggered before any of the bytes are